Daniil Medvedev: 2019: Two Masters titles, US Open final

-The North American hard-court swing proved to be a momentous breakthrough in Medevdev's career, as he reached four tournament finals (in Washington, Montreal, Cincinnati, and the US Open), becoming only the third man in tennis history to do so (after Ivan Lendl and Andre Agassi).
+The North American hardcourt swing proved to be a momentous breakthrough in Medvedev's career, as he reached four tournament finals (in Washington, Montreal, Cincinnati, and the US Open), becoming only the third man in tennis history to do so (after Ivan Lendl and Andre Agassi).
 In Washington, he was defeated by Nick Kyrgios in the final.
 He followed this up with a strong performance at the Rogers Cup, reaching his first Masters final after beating top 10 players Dominic Thiem and Karen Khachanov.
 In the final, he was defeated by defending champion Rafael Nadal.
 Medvedev would reach a second consecutive Masters final at Cincinnati after beating defending champion Djokovic for the second time, where he defeated David Goffin in straight sets for his first Masters title.

 Medvedev entered the US Open as the world No. 5.
 In his second round match, he fought off cramping to defeat Hugo Dellien in four sets.
 He then defeated Feliciano López in a contentious match for which he was fined $5,000 for unsportsmanlike conduct and $4,000 for flipping off the crowd.
 Medvedev next recovered from a set and a break deficit to beat Dominik Köpfer and reach his first Major quarterfinal.
 He then beat former champion Stan Wawrinka in the quarterfinals and Grigor Dimitrov in the semifinals to reach his first Grand Slam final.
 There, Medvedev was defeated by Rafael Nadal in five sets.

 Medvedev followed up his success in North America with his maiden title on Russian soil at the St. Petersburg Open, to become the first Russian to win the tournament in 15 years.
 Medvedev then won a second consecutive title at the Shanghai Masters, defeating Alexander Zverev in the final.
 By reaching the final, Medvedev became the 7th man since 2000 to reach at least nine finals in a season.
 He ended the season losing his last four matches, including all three round robin matches in his ATP Finals debut.